Limits of isotropic damage models for complex load paths -- beyond stress triaxiality and Lode angle parameter: Numerical examples

 \section{Numerical examples}

 This section highlights the application limits of isotropic damage representations by means of illustrative examples.
-These examples are structured by the questioning of well-established statements on damage characterization and control.
+These examples are structured by the re-evaluation of well-established statements on damage characterization and control.
 This allows a connection to practically relevant load path domains and to better identify influences that have not yet been considered in full depth.
-First, the well-known statement \begin{itemize} \item The smaller the stress triaxiality, the smaller the damage accumulation\\(see~\cite{tekkaya_forming-induced_2017} and Subsection~\ref{Ssec:TensShear}) \end{itemize} as well as \begin{itemize} \item Damage accumulation is uniquely governed by the stress triaxiality and the Lode (angle) parameter (see~\cite{andrade_incremental_2016,zhu_parameters_2023}) \end{itemize} are analyzed.
+In contrast to previous studies, the accuracy of the different damage representations is also analyzed quantitatively.
+First, the well-known statement \begin{itemize} \item The smaller the stress triaxiality, the smaller the damage accumulation\\(see~\cite{tekkaya_forming-induced_2017} and Subsection~\ref{Ssec:TensShear}) \end{itemize} as well as \begin{itemize} \item Damage accumulation is uniquely governed by the stress triaxiality and the Lode (angle) parameter (see~\cite{andrade_incremental_2016,zhu_parameters_2023}) \end{itemize} are analyzed and put into a quantitative context.
 It will be shown that contradictory load paths can indeed be designed by means of optimization algorithms.
 Second, the concept of fracture surfaces in line with~\cite{wierzbicki_new_2005,BAI20081071} is investigated in Subsection~\ref{Ssec:FractureSurfaces}.
-This concept is based on the statment \begin{itemize} \item Damage accumulation is uniquely governed by the triple stress triaxiality, Lode (angle) parameter and equivalent plastic strain (see~\cite{basaran_stress_2011,andrade_incremental_2016,neukamm_lokalisierung_2018} and Subsection~\ref{Ssec:FractureSurfaces}). \end{itemize} Optimization algorithms again show that this statement does also not hold true in general -- particularly for complex load paths.
-Since the present studies rely on numerical constitutive modeling, the two different protoype models \textit{\modelI} and \textit{\modelII} with isotropic and anisotropic variants are considered throughout the discussion.
+This concept is based on the statement \begin{itemize} \item Damage accumulation is uniquely governed by the triple stress triaxiality, Lode (angle) parameter and equivalent plastic strain (see~\cite{basaran_stress_2011,andrade_incremental_2016,neukamm_lokalisierung_2018} and Subsection~\ref{Ssec:FractureSurfaces}). \end{itemize} Optimization algorithms again show that this statement does also not hold true in general -- particularly for complex load paths.
+Since the present studies rely on numerical constitutive modeling, the two different prototype models \textit{\modelI} and \textit{\modelII} with isotropic and anisotropic variants are considered throughout the discussion.